Continuing Education Activity

 Though not an absolute contraindication, electrosurgery in patients with cardiac pacemakers or implantable cardiac defibrillator (ICD) devices is a topic of much debate.
 The flow of electrical energy during electrosurgery can interfere with the functioning of these devices.
 This can lead to skipped beats, firing of a defibrillator, bradycardia, asystole, or reprogramming of a pacemaker.
 While most modern implantable devices are resistant to external electromagnetic signals, the theoretical risk of interference still exists.

 For patients with these cardiac devices, it is recommended that the surgeon use short bursts of energy of fewer than 5 seconds, lower the power settings, avoid cutting current usage, and avoid treated the area around the cardiac device.
 The risk also decreases by confining the current to a very small area, for example with the use of bipolar forceps.
 In the dermatology practice, there have been no reported cases of interference with a pacemaker or ICD.

-The equipment necessary for electrosurgery includes the electrosurgical device itself, as well as sterile sleeves to place over the handle and disposable electrode tips.
-A smoke evacuator is an essential tool when performing electrosurgery, as it safely removes the smoke plume which has been proven to be mutagenic.
+The equipment necessary for electrosurgery includes the electrosurgical device itself and sterile sleeves to place over the handle and disposable electrode tips.
+A smoke evacuator is an essential tool when performing electrosurgery, as it safely removes the smoke plume, which has been proven to be mutagenic.